sebasusnik/thumbnail-generator-api/README.md

 # Thumbnail Generator API

 This is an API that generates thumbnails of different sizes for any image uploaded to it.
-It uses AWS CDK v2, AWS Lambda, AWS S3, AWS EventBridge, and AWS DynamoDB to create an event driven serverless architecture.
+It uses AWS CDK v2, AWS Lambda, AWS S3, AWS EventBridge, AWS SNS, and AWS DynamoDB to create an event driven serverless architecture.

 The API generates three thumbnails with the following dimensions: 120x120, 160x120, and 400x300 pixels.